arpitv970/voicexp/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page for open issues.
 	1. Fork the repository.
-	2. Create your feature branch: git checkout -b feature/YourFeatureName.
+	2. Create your feature branch: `git checkout -b feature/YourFeatureName`.
-	3. Commit your changes: git commit -m 'Add some feature'.
+	3. Commit your changes: `git commit -m 'Add some feature'`.
-	4. Push to the branch: git push origin feature/YourFeatureName.
+	4. Push to the branch: `git push origin feature/YourFeatureName`.
-	5. Open a pull request.
+	5. Open a `pull request`.

 License